lewijacn/opensearch-cluster-cdk/README.md

 # CDK for deploying single-node and multi-node OpenSearch cluster with OpenSearch Dashboards

-### :warning: This branch is a WIP spin-off to support having an elasticsearch EC2 cluster with a capture proxy folder and script readily available to enable the capture proxy.
+### :warning: This branch is a WIP spin-off to support having an elasticsearch EC2 cluster with a capture proxy folder and scripts readily available to enable the capture proxy.
 Some features are not operational (enabling security, starting dashboards, remote store)
 ### :white_check_mark: Added networkAvailabilityZones option
 - [Getting Started](#getting-started)
 - [Deployment](#deployment)